symfony/symfony-docs/service_container/autowiring.rst

     }

-Finally the service definition must be updated because, obviously, the autowiring subsystem isn't able to find itself the interface implementation to register:
+Finally the service definition must be updated because, obviously, the autowiring subsystem isn't able to find itself the interface implementation to register.
+You have to indicate which service must be injected for your interface when using autowiring:

 .. configuration-block::